Piano Sonata No. 3 (Brahms): II. Andante. Andante espressivo – Andante molto

-Third movement
+III.
+Scherzo.
+Allegro energico avec trio

 The third movement, a scherzo and trio, begins in F minor with a musical quotation of the beginning of the finale of Felix Mendelssohn's Piano Trio No. 2, Op.
 66. In contrast to the tumult of the scherzo, the trio in D♭ major is calm and lyrical, and the accompanying bass too refers to Beethoven's "fate motif".
 Once the trio brings back the movement's opening material at its close, the scherzo is repeated in whole.

-Fourth movement
+IV.
+Intermezzo (Rückblick).
+Andante molto

 The fourth movement is marked as an intermezzo and is given the title "Rückblick", literally "Remembrance".
 It begins with the initial theme of the second movement, but in the key of B♭ minor.
 Like the opening and third movements, the "fate motif" figures prominently throughout the intermezzo.

-Fifth movement
+V. Finale.
+Allegro moderato ma rubato

 The fifth and final movement is a rondo in the home key of F minor.
 It explores several ideas that become intertwined in the virtuosic and triumphant close.
 Notably, the first diversion from the rondo theme begins with a musical cryptogram that was a personal musical motto of his lifelong friend Joseph Joachim, the F–A–E theme, which stands for Frei aber einsam (free but lonely).
 The second episode, in D♭ major, uses four pitches, F, E♭, D♭, A♭, as the basis for a great deal of the musical material that follows.
 Like Brahms's Piano Sonata No. 2, this sonata's finale also ends in the parallel major.

 The movement is difficult to perform, an issue on which the pianist Nelson Goerner commented: "The music is extremely difficult, but lots of the difficulties don’t get noticed.
 It’s not a spectacular virtuosity; the virtuosity is there but it’s not about showing off."
 Goerner goes on to say: "when we reach the coda, the pianist needs to take risks.
 It needs to feel as if the music is nearly but not quite coming off the rails, otherwise the meaning is lost."